 My conclusion – there is not much difference between Annie Sloan and the DIY versions.
 If I was forced to make a comparison I would say the Annie Sloan brand felt smoother, but that is probably because it was mixed and blended well in a factory, not by hand at home.

 - When making your own – use water and mix it very well into the powder first, making sure the powder dissolves and you get a smooth consistency before adding it to the paint.
 Since there are many recipes out on the internet I think all of them will work just fine.
-Each brand of paint you add to the grout or plaster has a slightly different consistency – you will have to tweak the recipe every time you make it.
+Each brand of paint you add to the Non-Sanded Grout, Plaster of Paris, or Calcium Carbonate Powder has a slightly different consistency – you will have to tweak the recipe every time you make it.
 You don’t have to measure exactly.
 It is more about getting a smooth consistency – like pancake batter with no lumps of powder.
 Use an old electric beater to mix it – it works perfectly.

-- I painted three pieces of furniture so far with DIY Chalk paint, each using non-sanded grout.
+- I painted three pieces of furniture so far with DIY Chalk paint, two using non-sanded grout and another with Plaster of Paris.
 Each mixture’s consistency came out a bit differently, but went on well and each has held up beautifully.
 I used white over dark wood on my first piece and was a bit skeptical about not priming it first.
 It is as white as the day I painted it – so it is true – no sanding or primer needed.
+I do however sand my pieces with a hand sanding block and 100 grit sandpaper.
+It only takes 10 minutes and will only help with adhesion in the long run.

-- Plaster of Paris is cheaper than a bag of white non-sanded grout so if cost is a factor, the least expensive version would be the Plaster of Paris.
+- Plaster of Paris is cheaper than a bag of white Non-Sanded Grout so if cost is a factor, the least expensive version would be the Plaster of Paris.
 It is sold in the paint area by wood fillers at Lowes and Home Depot.
 It was $6.00.
 The bag of non-sanded grout is sold where tile is sold.
 It runs around $11.00 a bag.
 No matter which one you choose – one bag or container will be plenty to paint quite a lot of furniture.
-Check out this updated review post for more recipes of DIY chalk paint to try, before choosing which one to use.
+UPDATE: Check out this updated review post for more recipes of DIY chalk paint to try – using Calcium Carbonate Powder before choosing which one to use.
+After painting many pieces of furniture and trying all the DIY recipes, I prefer and would recommend using Calcium Carbonate Powder.
+It is sold in the health food store. $6 for a one pound jar.
+You can also get it on Amazon.

 Chalk Paint FAQ #1: Why would I use it instead of regular paint?

 - Chalk paint is perfect for transforming furniture.
-It is not for walls, floors, door, trim, or counter tops, but you can use it on any surface.
+You could use is for walls, floors, door, trim, or counter tops, but remember you have to wax or poly over it.
+Waxing takes time, not sure I would want to do it on anything but furniture.
 I would not use it in a kitchen because of the heat on cabinets near the stove or oven may melt the wax.
 I would use polyurethane over the paint, but I read somewhere that Annie Sloan is coming out with a book on how to paint kitchen cabinets with it.
 If you want to paint a kitchen table with it – add a few layers of wax.
 You may need place mats and a new coating of wax every so often.

 - You can wax and glaze over regular latex paint the same way you do with chalk paint, but it doesn’t distress as nicely and may not sink into the paint.
 When sanded, straight latex paint rolls up and shreds a bit.
 With chalk paint, it turns into powder that wipes away leaving a smooth aged looking finish.
 The main selling feature of chalk paint is that whatever you paint does not need to be sanded and primed first.
 This is a huge time saver and makes the process of transforming a piece of furniture much easier.